Give your kids something they will want, need, wear and read with the 4 Christmas gift rule!

 Want, need, wear, and read gift tags

-As you begin to purchase gifts to fit in the want, need, wear, and read categories for each of your kids, keep track of each gift by making a simple list.
+As you begin to purchase gifts to fit in the want, need, wear, and read categories for each of your kids, you can use the handy gift record printable that is included in the 4 Christmas gift rule printable set!

-Finally, as you wrap the gifts for your kids, be sure to add a tag to the present that tells your kids what type of gift is inside: want, need, wear, or read!
+And finally, as you wrap the gifts for your kids, be sure to add a tag to the present that tells you kids what type of gift is inside: want, need, wear, or read!

 Other Awesome Ways to Buy Fewer Presents